Orin-beep/HOTSPOT/README.md

 ## Download the pre-trained models manually
-If the `prepare_light_mdl.sh` or `prepare_mdl.sh` doesn't work, the access may be denied by Google Drive when many users downloaded the models within 24 hours.
+If the `prepare_light_mdl.sh` or `prepare_mdl.sh` doesn't work, the access may be denied by Google Drive because many users downloaded the models within 24 hours.
 In this case, you can manually download the models with the following links:
-* [models1.tar](https://drive.google.com/file/d/1az3X7Z88RVFYEAExXK_njJTlDb-CPrc4/view?usp=share_link) (required, the models for predicting taxa from phylum to genus)
+* [models1.tar](https://drive.google.com/file/d/1az3X7Z88RVFYEAExXK_njJTlDb-CPrc4/view?usp=share_link) (required, the models to predict host taxa from phylum to genus)
-* [models2.tar](https://drive.google.com/file/d/1ldCUZT5OchCtekUegf-uFABDhdATi-Zg/view) (optional, the models for predicting species)
+* [models2.tar](https://drive.google.com/file/d/1ldCUZT5OchCtekUegf-uFABDhdATi-Zg/view) (optional, the models to predict species)

 # Usage